Flea (musician): Family and relationships

 Flea has been married twice and has three children.
 From 1988 to 1990, Flea was married to Canadian Loesha Zeviar (Loesha's name remains tattooed on Flea's chest).
 The two started dating when Zeviar, born in July 1969, was sixteen years old.
 Their daughter, Clara Louise Zeviar Balzary, was born in 1988.
 Clara was featured in the band's Funky Monks documentary.
 She also has appeared at many shows and, as a child, provided artwork for the band's T-shirts and promotional material.
 She has also documented the band's I'm With You tour through photographs and videos.
 As an adult, Clara was in the short-lived band the Tints and is also an artist and photographer, taking the promotional photographs for The Getaway.

 Flea was engaged to model Frankie Rayder, who was once named GQ magazine's sexiest woman in the world.
 The couple never married, however they had a child together, Sunny Bebop Balzary, who was born in 2005.
 The song "Hard to Concentrate" on the Chili Peppers' 2006 album, Stadium Arcadium, was written by Kiedis as a wedding proposal to Flea and Rayder.
 Flea and Rayder since split up.

 In 2019, Flea got married for a second time to fashion designer Melody Ehsani.
 Flea said of Ehsani, "My life has changed forever and I am eternally humble and grateful.
 The person who sees all of me and knows who I am.
 My wife @melodyehsani."
 Ehsani gave birth to their son, Darius Booker Balzary, in 2022.

+On May 22, 2026, Flea announced on Instagram that his older sister Karyn Balzary had passed away.

 Flea appeared in the 2011 documentary The Other F Word, where he discussed the joys of being a father.
 "It's funny how you always hear people saying that classic parent attitude of, 'I brought you into this world, I gave you life!'
 You know, it's just, I think, completely the opposite.
 My kids gave me life.
 They gave me a reason."